 Symptoms of eosinophilic esophagitis in adults can include:

-- being unable to pass food into the stomach
+- inability to pass food into your stomach

 - chest pain